Jordan Graham

-Jordan Tyler Graham (born 5 March 1995) is a professional footballer who most recently played as a right winger for club Leyton Orient.
+Jordan Tyler Graham (born 5 March 1995) is a professional footballer who plays on the right wing.
+He represented both England and the Republic of Ireland at youth international level.

-A product of Aston Villa's academy, where he spent 12 years, Graham played league football for Ipswich Town, Bradford City, Wolverhampton Wanderers, Oxford United, Fulham, Gillingham and Birmingham City.
-Internationally, he represented both England, his native country, and the Republic of Ireland, for which he qualified by descent, at youth level.
+A product of Aston Villa's academy, where he spent 12 years without making a first-team appearance, he instead spent time on loan at Ipswich Town, Bradford City, and Wolverhampton Wanderers (Wolves).
+He was sold to Wolves in January 2015, where he would spend the next five years.
+He spent time on loan at Oxford United (across two spells), Fulham, Ipswich Town, and Gillingham.
+He signed for Gillingham permanently in August 2020.
+He joined Birmingham City for a two-year spell in June 2021, then moved on to Leyton Orient in August 2023, where he spent another two years before leaving the club in July 2025.

 Club career

 Aston Villa

-Graham is a product of the Aston Villa youth academy and signed a two-year professional contract in March 2012.
+Graham is a product of Aston Villa's youth academy, joining at the age of eight.
+He signed a two-year professional contract with Aston Villa in March 2012.
 He was a member of their NextGen Series-winning side in the 2012–13 season.
+However, he later said that manager Paul Lambert was not interested in youth products.

-In November 2013, Graham joined Championship club Ipswich Town on a month's loan.
-He made his senior debut on 7 December in a 2–1 win over Huddersfield Town, and also made a brief appearance in the victory over Doncaster Rovers before returning to Villa at the end of December.
+On 28 November 2013, Graham joined Championship club Ipswich Town on a youth loan until 4 January.
+Manager Mick McCarthy gave him his senior debut on 7 December in a 2–1 win over Huddersfield Town at Portman Road.
+He also made a brief appearance in the victory over Doncaster Rovers before returning to Villa Park at the end of December.

 On 10 January 2014, he signed for League One club Bradford City on a one-month loan.
+He was used as backup cover on the bench at Valley Parade by manager Phil Parkinson.
 He played only once, against his future club Wolverhampton Wanderers on 1 February.